 In general, besides your passport, you should bring a Child Travel Consent Letter from the child’s biological parent(s) along with the child’s birth certificate.
 There's also the NEXUS card, which can expedite your crossing.

-Here's what the Canadian Border Services Agency web site says about required consent documents:
+Here's what the Canadian Border Services Agency website says about required consent documents:

 "Parents who share custody of their children should carry copies of the legal custody documents.
 It is also recommended that they have a consent letter from the other custodial parent to take the child on a trip out of the country.
 The parent's full name, address and telephone number should be included in the consent letter.